mhscott/mhscott.github.io/_posts/2020-04-21-more-is-not-always-better.md

 ---

 I sometimes run across simulations where frame member response is computed using displacement-based beam-column elements with more than two Gauss points per element.
-These elements require at least two Gauss points to ensure a complete solution and to capture the exact solution for a linear-elastic, prismatic member.
+Displacement-based frame elements require at least two Gauss points to capture the exact solution for a linear-elastic, prismatic member.

-While it is well known that you can improve simulated frame response by increasing the number of integration points in a force-based beam-column element, does the same hold true when using more than two integration points in a displacement-based element?
+While it is well known that you can improve simulated frame response by increasing the number of integration points in a _force-based_ beam-column element, does the same hold true when using more than two integration points in a displacement-based element?
 Let's find out using a model of a W14x90 steel member that appeared in a [previous post]({% post_url 2020-02-22-a-tale-of-two-element-formulations %}) comparing the displacement-based and force-based formulations.